Skip to content

 When it is not worth it

-If you fly fewer than 3 times per year, do not use Uber regularly, and would not shop at Saks or join Equinox — your usable credits might total $200 to $300.
+If you fly fewer than 3 times per year, do not use Uber regularly, and would not use the lifestyle credits (Resy, lululemon, Equinox) — your usable credits might total $200 to $300.
 That leaves you paying $400 or more for a card that earns 1x on everyday spending.
-A $250 Amex Gold or a $95 Chase Sapphire Preferred would serve you far better.
+A $325-sticker Amex Gold (effectively $1 if you use all its credits) or a $95 Chase Sapphire Preferred would serve you far better.

 The bottom line